FanieVenter/Game-Jam-November/README.md

 # Game-Jam-November
-A game where the scale of the game changes through diffrent levels and is used to complete a picture at the end
+A game where the goal is to scale a huge cliff and get equiptment along the way to help